About This Chapter

 13. Encouraging Expressive Play & Performance

-Children in the classroom can be encouraged to express themselves and explore their personalities through play and performance.
-This lesson discusses ways to encourage expression through dramatic play and performance in the classroom.
+Children can be encouraged to express themselves and explore their personalities through play and performance in the classroom.
+This lesson discusses ways to encourage expression using dramatic play and performance opportunities.

 Earning College Credit